-1.6 Describe the process of negotiating commitments or other forms of voluntary resolution.
+$1.6 \quad \text{Describe the process of negotiating commitments} \\ \text{or other forms of voluntary resolution}.$

-According to Article 43 of Law No. 4054 and Communiqué No. 2021/2 (Commitment Communiqué), the Board can decide not to launch a full-fledged investigation following the preliminary investigation or to end an ongoing investigation without completing the entire investigation procedure.
-Commitment mechanism is not applicable to "hard core" violations including price fixing, territory or customer sharing and restriction of supply.
-In terms of vertical violations, commitments will be accepted for restrictions except for resale price maintenance.
-A commitment request can be submitted to the Authority until three months after the service of the investigation notice.
+According to Article 43 of Law No. 4054 and Communiqué No. 2021/2 ("Commitment Communiqué"), the Board can decide not to launch a full-fledged investigation following the preliminary investigation or to end an ongoing investigation without completing the entire investigation procedure.
+The commitment mechanism is not applicable to "hard core" violations including price-fixing, territory or customer sharing, and restriction of supply.
+In terms of vertical violations, commitments will be accepted for restrictions except for resale price maintenance ("RPM").
+A commitment request can be submitted to the Authority after three months from the service of the investigation notice.
 If the parties decide to submit commitments to the Authority, the Authority will decide on the deadline for submission of the commitments.
-If the Board decides that the submitted commitments are sufficient to address the competitive concerns, the Board may decide to terminate the (pre)investigation process or to seek the opinions of the third parties concerning the commitments (i.e. market testing).
-If the commitments are rejected by the Board, the Board may grant the parties an additional timeframe for submitting amended commitments to the Board; this additional timeframe is only granted once.
+If the Board decides that the submitted commitments are sufficient to address the competitive concerns, the Board may decide to terminate the (pre)investigation process or seek the opinions of the third parties concerning the commitments (i.e. market testing).
+If the commitments are rejected by the Board, the Board may grant the parties an additional timeframe for submitting amended commitments to the Board (but only once).

-The Board can also, ex officio or upon parties' request, initiate the settlement procedure.
-A settlement can only be offered within the scope of a full-fledged investigation, and the parties can apply for a settlement until the service of the investigation report.
+According to the Regulation on the Settlement Procedures to be Applied during Investigations Regarding Anticompetitive Agreements, Concerted Practices and Decisions as well as Abuse of Dominance ("Settlement Regulation"), the Board can also, ex officio or upon parties' request, initiate the settlement procedure.
+A settlement can only be offered within the scope of a full-fledged investigation, and the parties can only apply for a settlement after the service of the investigation report.
 Once the parties officially confirm their intentions for settlement by a written application to the Authority, the Board will set a definitive deadline for the submission of the settlement letter.
-If the Board accepts the written application and decides to settle, the investigation will be closed with a final decision, including the finding of a violation and administrative monetary fine, which may be reduced by up to 25% as a result of the settlement procedure.
-Once an investigation is finalised with a settlement, the parties may not bring a dispute on the settled matters.
+If the Board accepts the written application and decides to settle, then the investigation will be closed with a final decision, including the finding of a violation and administrative monetary fine, which may be reduced by between 10% and 25% as a result of the settlement procedure.
+Once an investigation has been finalised with a settlement, the parties may not bring a dispute on the settled matters.